Top 10 things to do in Yosemite National Park

 As with the rest of the state, fishing in Yosemite is only to be considered once the regulatory licence and special park requirements have been firmly adhered to however, once the rules and regs are completed then kick back and relax as this is stream and river bank heaven.
 Trout is usually the catch of the day and although 'rainbows' are strictly catch and release you'll still find plenty of 'browns' to more than fill your swag bag.

 Even if you've ridden a horse before, there's just something about the Californian air and the Yosemite hillsides that make this the perfect place to contemplate life on four legs.
 Guided tours will take you all over the park with a wide range of landscapes, including: meadows, valleys and lake sides, ensuring you see things from a new perspective and also cover more ground.
-Nevada Fall, Snow Creek, Mirror Lake and Yosemite Falls can all be experienced within Yosemite Valley on horse or pack pony so saddle up and ride out as this is a really unique experience.
+In the southern entrance of the park, you can explore Yosemite the way our first pioneers did by horseback around the Meadow Loop Trail with views of The Big Trees Lodge, a former Native American encampment, Wawona Dome, and lush pine forests.

 Aside from the pools that you'll find available in and around the hotels and leisure lodges, Yosemite also offers the chance to dip in a more natural setting with the likes of the Merced River presenting no end of opportunities to cool off on a hot summer's day.
-Other well-known swimming spots can be found in Emerald Pool, Lake Eleanor and Rancheria Falls however, ensuring that you pay heed to ranger notices and beware of currents and freezing melt-water temperatures is just as important as having a good time while the California sun shines.
+Other well-known swimming spots can be found at Tenaya Lake, Sentinel Beach, and at great spots all along the Merced River Canyon.
+Swimming is best in late summer when the temperatures are warm enough to swim.
+Be aware of the swiftness of the water, cold temperatures and never leave young children unattended near Yosemite’s lakes and rivers.

 If you've got plans to hit the trail during the snow season then there's plenty of scope for fun and games in Yosemite with all manner of winter sports available no matter what you're into.
 Cross-country skiing is definitely one of the best ways to make the most of the icy white landscapes and the season tends to stretch all the way through to Easter.
 Skiing, snowboarding and snow-shoe shuffles are all great fun in Yosemite and although the valley doesn't encounter that much white stuff, a ranger-led backwoods tour will no doubt point you in the right direction so don't forget your mittens and woolly hat.